So, what was the point of introducing the Nova Corps without introducing also Richard Rider?

 There's a lot of pink aliens running around, it's the most common alien skin color next to blue.
 You think they're Pink Kree?
 In the comics Pink Kree are an oppressed minority (the rest are blue, and mostly a bunch of jerks) who would probably be a lot happier out of the empire than in it.

-Pink Kree are only pink compared to the blue Kree, they are supposed to look like white people.
-According to Word of God (James Gunn's twitter), they are Krylorians.
+Pink Kree are only pink compared to the blue Kree; they are supposed to look like Caucasians.
+According to Word of God (James Gunn's twitter), the pink aliens are Krylorians.

 Is anyone besides Quill supposed to be human?
 Like, a human whose ancestors were once on Earth?
 Not really familiar with the Marvel lore on this one.